-However, as one continues reading, one starts to realize that almost all of what befalls Lockwood is a direct result of his own actions.
-In spite of his high estimation of himself, readers discover that he ignores clear signals and he pushes in where he is not wanted.
-He seems to crave attention and when it is not forthcoming, he doggedly persists in seeking it out, as if he needs the ego stroke.
-He pays the price for his own foolish behavior but he views himself as the poor set-upon victim.
-He's thoroughly self-involved and when he acts thoughtlessly and cruelly, he makes excuses and/or blames others.
+However, as one continues reading, one starts to realize that almost all of what befalls Lockwood directly results from his own actions.
+Despite his high estimation of himself, readers discover that he ignores clear signals and pushes in where he is not wanted.
+He seems to crave attention, and when it is not forthcoming, he doggedly persists in seeking it out, as if he needs the ego stroke.
+He pays the price for his foolish behavior, but he views himself as the poor set-upon victim.
+He's thoroughly self-involved, and when he acts thoughtlessly and cruelly, he makes excuses and/or blames others.

 In some instances, he is so lacking in empathy, one wonders if he is a sociopath.
-While much has been conjectured about Heathcliff as the black villain of Wuthering Heights, Bronte spotlights other villains: Lockwood, Hindley, Joseph among others, people who should have known better but who clearly didn't.
+While much has been conjectured about Heathcliff as the black villain of Wuthering Heights, Bronte spotlights other villains: Lockwood, Hindley, and Joseph, among others, are people who should have known better but who clearly didn't.

 Lockwood claims to have an aversion to showy displays of feeling but in most of his dealings with others, he has no problem engaging in showy displays of feeling.